navipartner/docs/content/en/docs/retail/pos_academy/vouchers/email_templates/index.md

 type: docs
 ---

-This portion of the POS Academy instructrs on how to set e-mail body that recipients of the voucher will receive.
+This portion of the POS Academy instructs on how to set e-mail body that recipients of the voucher will receive.

 1. Click the ![Lightbulb](Lightbulb_icon.PNG) button, enter **E-mail templates**, and choose the related link.
 2. Click **New** in the ribbon.